Universality of the Anderson transition with the quasiperiodic kicked rotor: Universality

 \section{Universality}

-A key property of the Anderson transition is that it is a continuous (i.e. second order) phase-transition in which the critical behavior can be described in a framework of universality classes \cite{Efetov:book97}.
-This means that the critical exponents should not be sensitive to the microscopic details of the disordered potential but should depend only on the underlying symmetries (e.g. time-reversal symmetry).
+A key property of the Anderson transition is that it is a continuous (i.e. second order) phase transition whose critical behavior can be described in a framework of universality classes \cite{Efetov:book97}.
+This means that the critical exponents should not be sensitive to the microscopic details of the disordered potential but should depend only on the underlying symmetries (e.g. time reversal symmetry).
 We present here new material that allows us to numerically prove that this is indeed the case for the quasiperiodic kicked rotor, thus strengthening the fact that this system is in the same universality class than the truly random Anderson transition.

 We have carried on a \textit{detailed} study of four cases characterized by different set of parameters, see Table~\ref{Tab:set-of-parameters}): $\mathcal A$ and $\mathcal B$ are both optimal set of parameters for experimental studies (see \cite{AP:Anderson:PRL08}), while $\mathcal C$ and $\mathcal D$ are rather for theoretical/numerical considerations. $\mathcal C$ is a first step towards an ideal choice of parameters: $\omega_2/\omega_3=\eta$ where $\eta$ is the silver number (see below), and the continuous fraction of $\kbar/\pi$ is constituted of small integers (to prevent the system to be close to a resonance). $\mathcal D$ should be a ``best choice'' of parameters if we seek the least correlations in the disorder Eq.~(\ref{eq:pseudo-random-disorder-quasiperKR}).
 It is such that $\kbar$, $\omega_2$, $\omega_3$ and $\pi$ are a ``most incommensurate'' \textit{quadruplet} of numbers.
 As suggested in \cite{GarciaGarcia:PRE09}, we set $\kbar = \alpha$, $\omega_2 = \alpha / \eta$ and $\omega_3 = \alpha / \eta^2$ where $\eta=1.324717...$ (the silver number which generalizes the golden number for triplet instead of pair of incommensurate numbers \cite{Kim:PRA86}) is the real root of the equation $\eta^3 - \eta - 1 = 0$, and $\alpha=3.5399... $ is such that the continuous fractions of $\kbar/\pi = \alpha/\pi$, $ \omega_2/\pi = \alpha/\eta\pi$ and $ \omega_3/\pi = \alpha/\eta^2 \pi$ are constituted of small ($<9$) integers.